catalyst-cloud/catalystcloud-docs/source/tutorials/terraform-lifecycle-to-prevent-resource-re-creation.rst

 Lifecycle or image ID
 =====================
-One possible solution is to use `image_id` in Terraform manifes, this will
+One possible solution is to use `image_id` in the Terraform manifest, this will pin `image_id` to specific value so that change in `image_name` won't affect the resource.

 .. code-block:: bash